 The basic point of framing is to “frame” customers’ minds by showing them the price from a positive angle.

 - Showing discounts with emphasis on your most profitable deal (Grammarly).

-- Emphasising how much customer saves
+- Emphasizing how much customer saves

 - Presenting people the price in lower units.
-This disrupts their thinking process and the higher price may seem like a better deal.
+This disrupts their thinking process, and the higher price may seem like a better deal.
 Here is an example:

 A computer experiment

 A “computer experiment” approached subjects with two computers, both identical in technical features.
 There was only one difference between them.
 One had a 23” inches screen while the other had a 27” inches screen.
 The smaller computer’s price was 199,99 dollars, while the bigger one’s price was 259,99 dollars.
 Three different study groups had three different ways of introducing the prices.